 These programs are some of the lucrative senior benefits Ontario has to offer.

-Ideally, your loved one doesn’t need to apply for the OAS benefit, as Service Canada – the managing body – automatically enrolls eligible candidates.
+Ideally, you or your loved one doesn’t need to apply for the OAS benefit, as Service Canada – the managing body – automatically enrolls eligible candidates.
 But in rare cases where Service Canada doesn’t have sufficient information to register your parents and grandparents, they’ll have to apply themselves.

 Interestingly, the GIS benefit is not taxable.
-Even though the program’s managing body automatically registers eligible candidates in most instances, your parents and grandparents should apply for the benefit themselves.
+Even though the program’s managing body automatically registers eligible candidates in most instances, older adults should apply for the benefit themselves.

 It is essential to point out that the monthly amount paid out to eligible candidates of GAINS is reviewed every quarter to accommodate inflation changes in the province.